-- If an initial appeal is not completed in two years, and the second in one year, all cases except those punishable with a life sentence will expire without a verdict.
+- If an initial appeal is not completed in two years, and the second appeal in one year, all cases except those punishable by a life sentence will expire without a verdict.

 - Judges can grant special dispensation for a trial to continue in cases of drug trafficking, organized crime, sexual violence and terrorism.

-- The statue of limitation will be frozen at the end of the first trial for most crimes.
+- The statute of limitations will be frozen at the end of the first trial for most crimes.

 Criminal appeals take 850 days on average in Italy against just over 100 days in the European Union as a whole.

 Wealthy defendants pay lawyers (and in some cases judges) to draw out legal proceedings for many years.
 Former prime minister Silvio Berlusconi is an example.
 The statute of limitations ran out before his corruption appeals made it through the courts.

 The estimate is that half of future trials will end in the appeals stage.

 - Some 20,000 clerks will be hired, nearly doubling support staff.

 - The cost, €2.3 billion, will be paid from EU’s coronavirus recovery fund.